Austin Riley Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Cubs have a 4.16 team ERA that ranks 15th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender the sixth-fewest home runs in baseball (173 total, 1.1 per game).
+- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (175 total, 1.1 per game).

-- In his most recent time out on Friday, the right-hander threw six scoreless innings against the Colorado Rockies while surrendering four hits.
+- In his most recent time out on Saturday, the righty threw three innings against the Colorado Rockies, giving up three earned runs while surrendering five hits.

+- The 32-year-old has put together a 3.88 ERA and 7.8 strikeouts per nine innings in 26 games this season, while allowing a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.